CreaturesInUnitards/aims/README.md

 ## Mutators: `m`

-Mutators, a.k.a. "actions", are functions which mutate our state.
-AIMS attaches them to the `state` object as "methods".
+Mutators are easier to illustrate than to explain:

 ```js
 const mutators = state => ({